alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 The `urn:x-nmos:cap:transport:` and  `urn:x-matrox:cap:transport:` capabilities MUST NOT be associated with sub-Flows/sub-Streams.
 For a multiplexed Flow/Stream, the scope of `transport` capabilities is the `mux` Sender/Receiver.
 For a non-multiplexed Flow/Stream, the scope of `transport` capabilities is the `audio` or `video` or `data` Sender/Receiver.

-## Unsupported / Unconstrained Capabilities
+## Unsupported / Unconstrained Capabilities and Attributes

 Receivers and Senders MAY choose not to support certain capabilities and attributes described in this document.
 Similarly, they MAY indicate that they are unconstrained for specific capabilities outlined herein.

 ## Common Reference Clock

-A Receiver SHOULD provide a `urn:x-matrox:cap:transport:clock_ref_type` capability to indicate its support for IPMX Senders that do not use a common reference clock (PTP).
+A Receiver SHOULD provide a `urn:x-matrox:cap:transport:clock_ref_type` capability to indicate its support for Senders that do not use a common reference clock (PTP).
 The capability value `ptp` indicates support for a common reference clock (PTP), while the value `internal` indicates support for an internal clock (not PTP).

 A Receiver MAY support either or both clock reference types.